Souraevshing/Souraevshing/README.md

 <h3> 👨 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring MERN Stack technologies.
+- 🤔 &nbsp; Exploring data science.
 - 🎓 &nbsp; Studied Electronics at Oriental College of Technology.
 - 💼 &nbsp; Working as SDE I at Bind Systems.
-- 🌱 &nbsp; Learning more about MERN, Data Science, Java Full Stack.
+- 🌱 &nbsp; Learning more about MERN, MEAN, Spring framework.
 - ✍️ &nbsp; Sketching as a hobby.

 <h3>:fire: &nbsp;Tech Stack</h3>